wavering-ruby/GridRobotIA/README.md

 The obstacles is marked as inacessible cells or nodes.

+You will see, that some algorithms are used in weight cases or non weight cases of a graph.

 ## 2. Definition of the Origin and Destiny

 The robot starts on a initial point (initial node or cell) and needs to find a route to the objective point (final node or cell).